RossBugginsNHS/architecture-design-docs/docs/auth/auth.md

 - Need simple diagrams / images
 - Need simple example scenarios
 - Need a short summary version, and then a longer version with much more detail

+### Objectives

+- Provide non tech staff with a understanding
+- Provide details for tech staff to find interesting and to enhance existing knowledge
+- Outline architectural design for a NHS Scenario, how to best use tech?
+"Proxy?"
+- Use dev background, provide working code examples and deployments of how this fits together is "best case" scenario

 ## Summary